dougbrown1048/ETR107-Final-Project/README.md

   1. Use a MicroBit microprocessor to collect and store telemetry data from the truck including
     - Acceleration in two dimensions
     - Maximum and average speed
-  2. Download stored data from the microbit either by USB or Blutooth connectivity
+  2. Download stored data from the microbit either by USB or Bluetooth connectivity

 **Here's a picture of a mockup of the truck**